17 Amazing Things to do in Madeira

 Hike Levada das 25 Fontes and Levada do Risco

 You begin by taking the same trail for both waterfalls and after a while the road forks.
-Risco Waterfall is 800 metres in one direction and 25 Fontes Waterfall is 2 kilometres in the other so they’re easy to see on the same day.
+Risco Waterfall is 800 metres in one direction and 25 Fontes Waterfall is 2 kilometres in the other so they’re easy to visit on the same day.

 You’ll spot Risco Waterfall before you reach the viewpoint as it’s huge!
 The waterfall is naturally quite powerful, but if you’re here after a big downpour, it’ll be even more so.